ZacharyOshodi/EmployeeLinkedList/README.md

 For this mini-showcase I've outlined some code that I have worked on whether it be coursework or personal curiousity - I mainly seek to showcase some of my work.

-While I do attend Texas State University I consider myself mainly self-taught so a lot of my work was done through my to suffice my own curiosity and pleasure.
+While I do attend Texas State University I consider myself mainly self-taught so a lot of my work was done to suffice my own curiosity and pleasure.

 In this repository I have mini-projects that I have worked on in C++/Java/MATLAB,etc.